The Ultimate Guide to Livestreaming (Updated 08/20/2018)

-One of the biggest issues I see with churches, ministries and even non-profits doing livestream video is that they don't have a dialogue with the audience.
+One of the biggest issues I see with businesses and non-profits doing livestream video is that they don't have a dialogue with the audience.

 Many times a livestream will startup, I'II get notified, I'll hop on to see what is going on and sit through about 3 minutes of the livestream host fumble around with the settings, seeing the comments and establishing the conversation.

 To clarify, having a dialogue doesn't mean that you get on a livestream and ask "How is everyone doing?" or field questions in an unstructured way from your audience: a dialogue is a structure and standard that you hold your engagement too.

 Here are the key takeaways that you should have for establishing a dialogue and starting a conversation with your livestream audience:

 Have a schedule and stick to it: If you get on the Iivestream and there are only a handful of people on the stream, keep it moving.
 You can take small 10 -15 second breaks as needed, but make sure you're delivering the content, as scheduled, to the current audience.
 You are doing a disservice to the people who are actually interested, by making them wait for the engagement you promised.